 When you’re pregnant, you can get a condition that makes you blood pressure too high, even if it had been normal before.
 It's called preeclampsia, and it can keep your liver, kidneys, and other organs from working the way they should.
 Without treatment, it can lead to a more serious condition called eclampsia.
 In rare cases, eclampsia can be deadly for you and your baby.

-Delivery is the cure for preeclampsia.
-But it can be managed if your doctor catches it early.
-That's one reason it’s important to get regular checkups throughout your pregnancy and even after delivery.
+Delivery is generally the cure for preeclampsia but is some cases, symptoms can actually occur after delivery.
+It can be managed if your doctor catches it early.
+That's one reason it’s important to get regular checkups throughout your pregnancy and even after your baby is born.
 Most women with preeclampsia or eclampsia have healthy babies.

 Common signs of preeclampsia include: